CquptZA/AEMLO/README.md

 This file includes preprocessing functions, such as data cleaning, feature extraction, and transformation.
 These functions prepare the input data for the model.

 ## `Train_Classifier.py`
-This file is responsible for training the classifier part of the project, likely working in conjunction with `AEMLO_train.py`, and focuses on training a classification model for specific tasks.
+This file is a multi-label experimental module that integrates AEMLO-sampled instances with the original training set.
+It then applies well-known multi-label classifiers such as BR, MLkNN, and RAkEL to evaluate the model's performance.
+The results are displayed using various metrics, including Macro-level evaluations, providing a comprehensive comparison of the classifiers' effectiveness.